Natfaji/Project-5A-portfolio-update/README.md

 # Project-5A-portfolio-update

-This is a Updated Portfolio made by Ahmad Natfaji.
+This is an Updated Portfolio made by Ahmad Natfaji.

-# genral info
+# general info

-This project is not jet completed.
+This project is not yet completed.

 # Installation